chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 # UK Parliament AI Assistant

-This project helps Artificial Intelligence (AI) assistants, like Microsoft Copilot, answer questions using official data from the UK Parliament.
-It acts as a bridge, allowing the AI to access up-to-date, reliable information directly from the source.
+This project helps Artificial Intelligence (AI) assistants, like Microsoft Copilot, answer questions using comprehensive official data from the UK Parliament.
+It acts as a bridge, allowing the AI to access up-to-date, reliable information directly from the source, covering members, bills, voting records, committees, debates, procedures, and much more.

 ## 🔥 ESSENTIAL: System Prompt (Required for Best Results!)